AkhilKushe/Kivy_Opencv/README.md

     - Camara app
     - Surveillance monitor
     - As code temlate
-* The utils.py provides basic video capture and manipulation function made OpenCv.
+* The utils.py provides basic video capture and manipulation function made with OpenCv.
 * All the code is free to use.

 ### Installing python modules and dependancies